kubos/kubos/docs/tutorials/first-mission-app.rst

 When our mission application is running in-flight, we likely won't have constant access to ``stdout``.

-As a result, it would be better if we were routing our messages to a log file.
+As a result, it would be better if we were also routing our messages to a log file.
 That way we can check the status of our application at our discretion.

 Kubos Linux uses `rsyslog <https://www.rsyslog.com/>`__ to automatically route log messages to the